jzserai/Support/README.md

 to your  local hard drive where the MyDatabase.dacpac file resides.
 Right-click it and select <b>Unpack...</b> .

 ![](/File Explorer DacPac Unpack.png?raw=true "Unpack the DacPac file")

-Notice in the above image the File version, Product version, and Product name values.

 A command window will appear along with an Unpack Microsoft SQL Server DAC Package File dialog to select the destination of the unpacked files.
 Accept the default and click the Unpack button.
 After a few moments a folder will appear in the